TahsinTariq/TahsinTariq.github.io/posts/IntelligentAgent.md

 * Learning agent

 ## Preferred agent:
-Among these 5, I prefer the learning agent due to it's generaliaztion of the other 4 agents.
-To explain why, we first need to look at how the learning agent works.
+Among these 5, I prefer the learning agent due to it's generaliaztion of the concepts of the other 4 agents.
+To explain why, we first need to look at how the agents works.

 <style>
 img {
   display: block;